rbrush/clara-benchmark/README.md

 This project profiles several uses of Clara, starting with trivial examples.
 It also benchmarks of some equivalent Drools rules for comparison purposes.

-Output of a test run is below.
+Test outputs are below.
 This should be considered a work in progress as Clara continues to be optimized.

 ```
-Matched benchmarks:
-   drools.same-day-query
-   clara.same-day-query
-   drools.simple-query-small
-   clara.simple-query-small
-   drools.simple-query-large
-   clara.simple-query-large
-   drools.simple-join
-   clara.simple-join
-   drools.accum-max
-   clara.accum-max
-   drools.simple-insert
-   clara.simple-insert

 *** Running benchmark: drools.same-day-query ***
 WARNING: Final GC required 1.290784265758516 % of runtime